 Appellate representation in non-capital cases is divided among the state’s six appellate districts.
 Each of the six Courts of Appeal contracts with a non-profit appellate project to qualify, train, and provide resource assistance to the panel of private lawyers handling appointments on behalf of indigent clients on direct appeal.
-The six appellate projects are: the First District Appellate Project, the California Appellate Project of Los Angeles, the Central California Appellate Program, Appellate Defenders Incorporated, and the Sixth District Appellate Program.
+The appellate projects are: First District Appellate Project; California Appellate Project Los Angeles (2nd appellate district); Central California Appellate Program (3rd and 5th appellate districts); Appellate Defenders, Inc. (4th appellate district); and Sixth District Appellate Program.

 Source of data: original research conducted by Sixth Amendment Center staff.